Gustav Dahrendorf

 Gustav Dietrich Dahrendorf (8 January 1901, Hamburg – 30 October 1954) was a German SPD politician.

 Biography

-Dahrendorf was born in Hamburg, he served as member of the German Parliament from November 1932 to 22 June 1933.
+Dahrendorf was born in Hamburg, he served as member of the Reichstag from November 1932 to 22 June 1933.
 He was also several times a member of the Hamburg Parliament.
 He was the father of Ralf Dahrendorf, Baron Dahrendorf and Frank Dahrendorf.

-In 1944 Dahrendorf was accused of treason at the Volksgerichtshof for his involvement in the 20 July plot alongside Julius Leber, Adolf Reichwein and Hermann Maaß.
-He was sentenced to 7 years imprisonment.
+In 1944, Dahrendorf was tried for treason at the Volksgerichtshof for his involvement in the 20 July plot, alongside Julius Leber, Adolf Reichwein and Hermann Maaß.
+Leber, Reichwein, and Maaß were executed.
+However, Dahrendorf was spared execution, instead receiving a 7-year sentence.
+He was liberated from Brandenburg-Görden Prison by the Red Army in April 1945.